microsoft/pxt-adafruit/docs/projects/lucky-wheel/make.md

 ## Step 6: Finishing Touches

-Tape the @boardname@ down on the center of the wheel by rolling the tape into a cylinder on the back of the baord.
+Tape the @boardname@ down on the center of the wheel by rolling the tape into a cylinder (sticky side out) on the back of the board.

 Clip the battery pack onto the back of the wheel for power.